 Wyke has a good representation of different types of housing, common across the District.

-Yes, the plan is that all areas of Bradford will eventually go to alternate week bin collections from April 2017 onwards.
+Yes, the plan is that all areas of Bradford will eventually go to alternate week bin collections.

 You can now also recycle plastic food trays, yoghurt pots, margarine/butter tubs, drinks cartons and TetraPaks.

 No, you do not need to separate your paper/card anymore, this can all go together in your recycling bin with other recycling items.

 All recyclable items can now go in one bin, you will have a recycling bin or a grey bin with blue lid, either of these can be used for recycling.